Ericsson/paf/README.md

 Pathfinder implements client-side service discovery.
-In this model, the producer registers its services (usually in the form of a name and a set of properties, including an address) in some sort of logical directory.
+In this model, the producer registers its services (usually in the form of a name and a set of properties, including an address) in some sort of directory.
 Consumers will query this service directory, discriminating among the matches to find the most suitable producer to connect to.